This Recipe includes

-I am not really a fan of tomatoes, but I had to change my mind after eating this dish at my mother-in-law’s house in the South of France.
-A traditional recipe, Provencal tomatoes (tomates à la provençale in French, originates in the Provence region of France, where she is from, near Avignon.
+I am not really a fan of tomatoes, but I had to change my mind after eating this warm French starter at my parents-in-law’s house in the South of France.
+A traditional recipe, Provencal tomatoes (tomates à la provençale as it is called in French), originates in the Provence region of France, near Avignon.
 And bonus, the recipe is really easy to prepare and can be served as a starter or a side dish.